 During the flight, the pressure in the ascent stage oxygen tank 2 increased, indicating a reverse leakage through the shutoff valve from the oxygen manifold (fig. 14-19) into the tank.
 The leak rate, with a maximum differential pressure of 193 psi, varied from about 0.22 lb/hr (70 000 scc/hr) to zero when the tank pressure reached manifold pressure.
 Allowable leakage for the valve in either direction is 360 scc/hr.
-Preflight test data indicate a reverse leakage of 360 scc/hr and no excessive leaking in the forward direction.
+Pre-flight test data indicate a reverse leakage of 360 scc/hr and no excessive leaking in the forward direction.

-The internal portion of three valves of this type had been replaced previously on the spacecraft because of excessive leakage through the ascent oxygen tank 1 shutoff valve.
-In one valve, a rolled 0-ring
+The internal portion of three values of this type had been replaced previously on the spacecraft because of excessive leakage through the ascent oxygen tank 1 shutoff value.
+In one value, a rolled 0-ring